 Appeal mechanism – A procedure established by an institution to promptly handle a researcher’s appeal of a research ethics board (REB) decision.
 An ad hoc or permanent appeal committee, which reflects a range of expertise and knowledge similar to that of the REB, is established or appointed by the same authority that established the REB.

-Authorized third party – Any person with the necessary legal authority to make decisions on behalf of a prospective participant who lacks the capacity to consent to participate, or to continue to participate, in a particular research project.
+Authorized third party – Any person with the necessary legal authority to make decisions on behalf of a prospective participant who lacks the capacity to decide whether or not to participate, or to continue to participate, in a particular research project.
 In other policies/guidance they are also known as “authorized third party decision makers.”

-Autonomy – The capacity to understand information and to be able to act on it voluntarily; the ability of individuals to use their own judgement to make decisions about their own actions, such as the decision to consent to participate in research.
+Autonomy – The capacity to understand information and to be able to act on it voluntarily; the ability of individuals to use their own judgement to make decisions about their own actions, such as whether or not to participate in research.

 Biobank – A collection of human biological materials.
 It may also include associated information about individuals from whom biological materials were collected.